Diagnosing neck and back pain: testing reflexes, nerves and muscular strength

 - Walk on your toes

 - Walk on the soles of your feet

-These tests help gage the strength in your leg muscles.
-They can also help the doctor tell if there is nerve damage as the result of a degenerative spinal abnormality.
+These tests help gauge the strength in your leg muscles.
+They can also help a doctor tell if there is nerve damage as the result of a degenerative spinal condition.

-For the reflex test, the doctor will gently strike the knee and the back of the heel with a small rubber hammer.
-If your reflexes are normal, the hammer strike should cause a tell-tale twitch in the leg being tested.
+For the reflex test, the physician will gently strike the knee and the back of the heel with a small rubber hammer.
+If your reflexes are normal, the hammer strike should cause a twitch in the leg being tested.